 Before I can tell you how I got to this great space… I should really show you where I started.
 My desk area was so sad.
 I have been working off of this tiny IKEA computer desk for at least a decade.
 It was usually more cluttered than this, but I snapped the picture below just before we tore the desk down to make space for the new office.
+One great way to save space on a desk is by getting an extra large mousepad so check out the top 10 extended mouse pads here.

 There was no storage for photography equipment or props.
 There was no space to make anything pretty.
 I mean, it’s kinda difficult to make this old computer desk pretty.
 Yuck.
 I tried by freshening up a cork board by painting it and I made a few cute jars to put my pens in, but really I really just needed to start fresh.